 - Once you’re satisfied, click on “done” to upload the banner image.

-Here are some best practices for you to enhance your channel with a stunning banner that not only stands out but compels users to subscribe and watch your videos right away:
+Here are some best practices for you to avoid this and create a stunning banner that makes people want to watch one of your videos.

-- Find an innovative way to represent your brand through the banner—make a collage of images that truly define your brand, like behind-the-scenes or product images.
+- Find an innovative way to represent your brand through the banner—make a collage of images symbolic to your brand.
+This can be things like behind-the-scenes or product images.
 Alternatively, you can also take a minimalistic approach and use illustrations that help your audience relate to the brand.

 - Add a touch of credibility to your channel by including the logos of magazines or publications you’ve been featured on talks you’ve delivered or the awards you have received.
 These can make for a subtle plug in your banner but can help build a lot of authority.

 - Optimize the clickable aspects of your channel cover by adding social media and site links in your channel settings.
-These can be overlaid on the art in a corner, thus allowing you to drive clicks from it.
+If you have lead magnets you can even use HubSpot's form builder to capture and save leads.

 YouTube Banner: Frequently Asked Questions

-How often should you change the YouTube banner?
+How often should you change your YouTube banner?

 You can change your YouTube banner as often as you like.

-If you have rebranded your channel or changed the context or aesthetics of your channel—it’s a good idea to upload a new banner that aligns with the revised branding and content.
+If you have rebranded your channel or changed the context or aesthetics of your channel—it’s a good idea to upload a new banner aligned with the new branding and content.

-If you’re introducing some new features or products, you’ve added something credible to your cap like an award or feature, or if you’re launching something of your own—devising the channel art to include these elements would be great.
+If you’re introducing some new features or products, you’ve gotten an award or feature, or if you’re launching something of your own—updating the channel art to include these elements would be great.

-However, even though you will be changing your banner image, stay consistent with your typography, elements, graphic designs, and colors to build brand recall value and consistency—unless you’re rebranding your channel, in which case, a complete 360 would work well too.
+However, even though you will be changing your banner image, stay consistent with your typography, elements, graphic designs, and colors to keep branding consistent and easily identifiable

 Text vs. no text; Should you include it on your banner?